quynguyen2303/data_modeling/README.md

 # Project data modeling with PostgreeSQL

-This project is the first project of the Data Engineer Nanodegree in Udacity.

-### Introduction
-A startup called Sparkify wants to analyze the data they've been collecting on songs and user activity on their new music streaming app.
-The analytics team is particularly interested in understanding what songs users are listening to.
-Currently, they don't have an easy way to query their data, which resides in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.

-They'd like a data engineer to create a Postgres database with tables designed to optimize queries on song play analysis, and bring you on the project.
-Your role is to create a database schema and ETL pipeline for this analysis.
-You'll be able to test your database and ETL pipeline by running queries given to you by the analytics team from Sparkify and compare your results with their expected results.
+This project is to practice data modeling from json logs on user activity and json metadata on songs.

 ### Project Description
-In this project, you'll apply what you've learned on data modeling with Postgres and build an ETL pipeline using Python.
-To complete the project, you will need to define fact and dimension tables for a star schema for a particular analytic focus, and write an ETL pipeline that transfers data from files in two local directories i nto these tables in Postgres using Python and SQL.
+In this project, we will create database and data modeling with Postgres and build an ETL pipeline using Python.
+To complete the project, we will need to define fact and dimension tables for a star schema for a particular analytic focus, and write an ETL pipeline that transfers data from files in two local directories into these tables in Postgres using Python and SQL.

 ### Data Model
-The data model I've implemented is a star model.
+The data model we implemented is a star model.
 It is the typical schema for a Data Warehouse.
 The tables are:

 #### Fact Table

-**Table songplays**
+**songplays**

 | COLUMN  	| TYPE  	| CONSTRAINT  	|
 |---	|---	|---	|